Solving Sales

 To solve the problem, you need to deconstruct the gap into its mathematical components.
 This is often where sales performance analysis fails; leaders look at the output (revenue) rather than the inputs.

-Deconstruct the gap: volume vs. value vs. velocity
+Try to deconstruct the gap: volume vs. value vs. velocity

 When you look at your sales performance data, the "miss" usually hides in one of three variables.
 Identifying which one is broken is the key to improving sales performance quickly.